 Within Animal Trust, we have skilled Veterinary Surgeons able to carry out a range of surgeries.

-All of our surgeons can perform routine procedures such as neuters and mass removals, with some more advanced or specialist surgeons performing complex procedures such as BOAS airway surgery, ophthalmic (pet eye care) surgery, fracture repairs and pet orthopaedic surgery.
+All of our surgeons can perform routine procedures such as neuters and mass removals, with some more skilled in performing complex procedures such as BOAS airway surgery, ophthalmic (pet eye care) surgery, fracture repairs and pet orthopaedic surgery.
 Some of these surgeries may only be available at specific branches of Animal Trust.

 All our surgery is carried out in our designated operating theatres, with strict surgical hygiene procedures in place.
 Animals under general anaesthetic are closely monitored by our Registered Veterinary Nurses and multi-parameter monitors.
 These monitor the oxygen saturation of the blood, heart rate, ECG and blood pressure.